SeanvonB/SeanvonB/README.md

 -   [Image Classifier](https://github.com/SeanvonB/image-classifier) ([Demo](seanvonb.github.io/image-classifier/)) - Classify the content of images

 ### Web Development

-These projects are >95% my own code with little to no scaffolding from whomever inspired the project.
-They all feature responsive layouts and should work about as well on mobile as they do on desktop.
-Give 'em a try!

 -   [Todo List](https://github.com/SeanvonB/todo-list) ([Demo](https://seanvonb.github.io/todo-list/)) - Create sortable lists of todo items
 -   [Restaurant Reviewer](https://github.com/SeanvonB/restaurant-reviewer) ([Demo](https://seanvonb.github.io/restaurant-reviewer/)) - Find reviews for local restaurants